How to Start a Youth STUNT Team!

-- One-time registration fee with USA Cheer for materials, which included proper music licensing, routine videos, 8-count sheets, etc. to play.
+- Yearly registration fee with USA Cheer for materials, which includes properly licensed music, routine videos, 8-count sheets, etc. to play.

-- Have your director reach out to teams in your league and surrounding leagues to gauge interest in participating.
+- Reach out to surrounding organizations to gain interest in participating.

-- 4 to 6 teams is an ideal minimum number to have in an initial tournament or to start a league.
+- 4 to 6 teams is an ideal minimum number to have in a surrounding area.

-- USA Cheer will help to develop initial pool of officials and get them trained if an officials association is not established in your area
+USA Cheer will help to develop an initial pool of officials and get them trained if an officials association is not established in your area

 - Explain what STUNT is and show the “This is STUNT!” video.

 - Explain the need for team support to make this program successful.